wardle/ods-weekly/README.md

 ```
 This latter operation will create a database index in the directory specified
 with a name based on the release-date.
 This is ideal for use in a weekly
-automated cron job, for example.
+automated cron job, for example in which you build a range of dated data files
+for subsequent analysis.

 The mandatory parameters are: